 An applicant must adhere to all schedules established by the Authority to review eligibility.
-An applicant who fails to keep an appointment, either in-person or by virtual means, after two (2) attempts and without notifying the Authority in advance or without re-scheduling the appointment shall be withdrawn from the waiting list.
+An applicant who fails to keep an appointment after two (2) attempts and without notifying the Authority in advance or without re-scheduling the appointment shall be withdrawn from the waiting list.
 Tenants who fail to keep an appointment without advance notification or fail to reschedule will be sent a Notice to Cease for failure to supply such certification, release of information or documentation as the Authority or HUD determines to be necessary (or failure to allow the Authority to inspect the dwelling unit at reasonable times and after reasonable notice, if applicable) in the following situations:

-- o Complete Application
+- Complete Application

-- o Bringing in Verification Information
+- Bringing in Verification Information

-- o Briefing prior to Occupancy
+- Briefing prior to Occupancy

 - Leasing Signature

-- o Inspections
+- Inspections

-- o Recertification
+- Recertification

-- o Interim Adjustment
+- Interim Adjustment

-- Other Appts or Requirements to Bring in Documentation as Listed in this Plan
+- Other Appointments or Requirements to Bring in Documentation as Listed in this Plan

-- o Scheduled Counseling Sessions
+- Scheduled Counseling Sessions

 - Move-In appointments